augusto-herrmann/augusto-herrmann.github.io/_posts/2022-02-23-open-data-day-2022-is-coming-soon-lets-learn-more-about-the-previous-ones-in-brazil.md

 desc: >-
-  A reflection on the Open Data Day, what it means, why to participate, how to prepare an event, and a brief history of how has the ODD in Brazil been like for the past 9 years.
+  A reflection on the Open Data Day, what it means, why to participate, how to prepare an event, and a brief history of how has the ODD in Brazil been like for the past 12 years.
 image-credits: "Arquivo Nacional"
 ---

 The [Open Data Day](https://opendataday.org/) is soon going to happen again.
 It is scheduled for March 5th of 2022.
-This will be the tenth time that ODD happens in Brazil, so this is a good opportunity to get to know more about it and how these events have been happening in Brazil for the past 9 years.
+This will be the ~~tenth~~ thirteenth time that ODD happens in Brazil, so this is a good opportunity to get to know more about it and how these events have been happening in Brazil for the past <del>9</del> 12 years.

 > __Q__: *Wait, you said it's the __tenth__ Open Data Day, but I read
 > somewhere else that it's the __twelfth__.*